← Back to research

 • True parallelism — Multiple agents working simultaneously on the same repo

-• No additional costs — Uses your existing Claude/Codex subscriptions
+• Free and no additional costs — The app is currently free and uses your existing Claude/Codex subscriptions[7]

 • Clean isolation — Git worktrees prevent agents from conflicting